 Travel agents (when duly registered) are companies who sell tours operated by other companies.
-They are mostly based internationally, closer to you as traveller.
+They are mostly based internationally, closer to you as a traveller.
 However, they might also be based locally.
-For example, a company solely specialized on operating Kilimanjaro climbs might act as agent for another company specialized on operating safaris, in order to be able to arrange your entire trip locally for you.
+For example, a company solely specialized in operating Kilimanjaro climbs might act as an agent for another company specialized in operating safaris, in order to be able to arrange your entire trip locally for you.

 Traditionally, tour operators have specialized on operating tours locally, while agents have specialized on packaging & selling those tours to you, typically through a so-called white labelling or sub-contracting agreement.
 This means that agents sell tours to you in their own name, even though they don’t actually operate the tours themselves.